 This flexibility extends beyond choosing from exercises bundled with the app – you can define your own, setting values like reps and time limits.
 As you do your workout, a pixelated figure amusingly performs the current exercise, while the app emits retro bleeps and bloops to alert you as necessary.

 But the main win is the clarity in the workout screen.
 You at all times know where you are in your workout, and also – thanks to an on-screen ‘ETA’ clock – when you’re likely to be finished.

 Oak - Meditation & Breathing

-Oak - Meditation & Breathing is a relaxation app with no time for complexity and price tags - two things many rivals revel in, despite their potential to (ironically) increase stress levels.
-Here, you simply choose between three options: meditate, breathe, and growth.
+Oak - Meditation & Breathing is a relaxation aid with no time for complexity and price tags – two things rivals often revel in, despite how they can (ironically) increase stress levels.
+Here, you choose between three options: meditate, breathe, and sleep.

 Smiling Mind is a straightforward, approachable meditation app that wants you to slow down a bit and embrace mindfulness.
 It starts off with a simple exercise that introduces the concept, before getting you started with short practice sessions.
 But if you’re already familiar with this kind of thing, you can jump right into a range of programs.

 As you use the app, it urges you to input how you feel, and tracks your progress over time.
 Also, along with providing programs for adults, the app offers exercises designed for children.